Link Search Menu Expand Document

 var field = new QueryField("Id", Operation.Between, new [] { 100, 1000 });

-Or, with DbType.
+Or with a DbType.

 var field = new QueryField("Id", Operation.Between, new [] { 100, 1000 }, DbType.Int);